casasglobal-org/casas-gis/README.md

 ## Funding

-The Center for the Analysis of Sustainable Agricultural Systems (CASAS) has been supported through the Global Collaboration for Resilient Food Systems (CRFS), a program of the McKnight Foundation [grant details](https://www.ccrp.org/grants/python-based-platform-to-evaluate-crop-pest-systems/).
+The Center for the Analysis of Sustainable Agricultural Systems (CASAS) has been supported through the Global Collaboration for Resilient Food Systems (CRFS), a program of the McKnight Foundation (grant numbers 22-341 and 24-124; see <https://www.ccrp.org/grants/python-based-platform-to-evaluate-crop-pest-systems/>).